DenzilGreenwood/pyciaf/README.md

 # CIAF – Cognitive Insight Audit Framework

-**Version:** 1.1.0 (Production Ready)
+**Version:** 1.1.0 (Production-Capable)

-> **🎉 PRODUCTION RELEASE**
+> **� PRODUCTION-CAPABLE RELEASE**
-> CIAF v1.1.0 is now production-ready with comprehensive enterprise features!
+> CIAF v1.1.0 is production-capable with comprehensive enterprise features, hardened by extensive testing, benchmarks, and standard operating procedures.
 All mock implementations have been replaced with realistic, enterprise-grade functionality.
-This release includes enhanced compliance, performance optimization, and full test coverage.
+This release includes enhanced compliance designed to support regulatory frameworks, performance optimization, and full test coverage.

 A Python framework for verifiable AI training and inference with cryptographic provenance, selective ("lazy") capsule materialization, and compliance mapping.